PatrickTangwen/protein_classify_model/README.md

 # Protein Classification Pipeline

-A comprehensive AutoML pipeline for protein classification using multiple machine learning models with rigorous evaluation methodology.
+A comprehensive AutoML pipeline for protein classification using multiple machine learning models with custom evaluation methodology.

 ## Overview

 This pipeline provides an automated system for training and benchmarking multiple machine learning models on protein classification tasks.
-It supports both **subfamily-level** and **family-level** classification with a sophisticated evaluation system that includes negative controls and one-vs-all binary classification analysis.
+It supports both **subfamily-level** and **family-level** classification with a custom evaluation methodology that includes negative controls and one-vs-all binary classification analysis.

 ### Key Features

-- **Multiple Models**: Supports Neural Networks, Random Forest, SVM, Logistic Regression, Extra Trees, KNN, Naive Bayes, and XGBoost
+- **Multiple Models**: Supports Neural Networks, Random Forest, Logistic Regression, SVM, Extra Trees, KNN, Naive Bayes, and XGBoost
 - **Evaluation**: One-vs-all binary classification approach with negative controls from other superfamilies
-- **Automated Benchmarking**: Compare all models on identical data splits

 ## Quick Start